Co-Founder, Chairperson of the Board

 Lori began her career in radio and television and has focused primarily on conceptual development, commercial copywriting, and media strategies on the agency side.
 She has an extensive and diverse background in advertising, marketing, public relations, and consumer behavior working with national, regional and local accounts.
 Her fight for a cure began right after her only son, Connor, was diagnosed with autism.
-Her husband Christian is also very pro-active in the autism fight and is committed to finding a cure.
+Her husband Christian is also an active advocate for individuals with autism and their families.

 President, Founding Board Member

 Mom to Michael, Sarah and Alyssa

 After several years in the promotional products industry, Wendy founded a home-based web development company that allowed her to have a career in web design and be a full-time Mom.
 Her youngest daughter was diagnosed with autism in 2002.
 Wendy is committed to changing the perspective of autism from what was once considered a mysterious mental illness to a biologically definable and treatable medical disorder.
 She attends and speaks at conferences throughout the US.
 Wendy has been appointed to the RI State Commission to study the education of children with autism, and as a consumer reviewer for the Congressionally Directed Medical Research Program for Autism Research through the U.S. Department of Defense.